AmrDeveloper/Done/README.md

-Done support most of C Features like struct, enum, pointer, address and can use any C library and also have some new features from other languages like single line function and Elvis operator and can spreate number with _ for example 1_000_000
+Done support most of C Features like struct, enum, pointer, address and can use any C library and also have some new features from other languages like single line function and Elvis operator and can separate number with _ for example 1_000_000

 Simple code Example